PAC-1: History

-PAC-1 was discovered in Professor Paul Hergenrother's laboratory at the University of Illinois at Urbana–Champaign during a process that screened many chemicals for anti-tumor potential.
+PAC-1 was discovered in Paul J. Hergenrother's laboratory at the University of Illinois at Urbana–Champaign during a process that screened many chemicals for anti-tumor potential.
 This molecule, when delivered to cancer cells, signals the cells to self-destruct by activating an "executioner" protein, procaspase-3.
 Then, the activated executioner protein begins a cascade of events that destroys the machinery of the cell.
 In 2011, Vanquish Oncology Inc. was founded to move PAC-1 forward to a human clinical trial.
 In 2013, Vanquish announced a multimillion-dollar angel investment into the company.
 In 2015, a phase I clinical trial of PAC-1 opened for enrollment of cancer patients, and in 2016, it was announced that PAC-1 had been granted Orphan Drug Designation for treatment of glioblastoma by the FDA, and in late 2017 a Phase 1b trial began of PAC-1 plus temozolomide for treatment of patients with recurrent glioblastoma or anaplastic astrocytoma.